 We will do a top-down exploration of the file system.
 In this spirit, we will first learn how to manage directories; this is the UNIX name for folders.
-You will want to know how to create and manage folders, and how to navigate through them
+You will want to know how to create and manage folders, ummmm... directories , and how to navigate through them.

-Directories in UNIX work just like folders on a graphical operating system.
 You have been in a directory all along without knowing it.
 Whenever you start a UNIX session, you begin in your home directory.
 Every user on a UNIX system owns a home directory.
 This is where you will keep all of your stuff.
+You will see that ownership of stuff is baked right into a UNIX system.